Skip navigation Jump to main navigation Jump to main navigation

 **Applications for Summer 2025 are now open - Deadline to submit is 2/19/25.
 This is a fieldwork clinic course that explores environmental sustainability through peacebuilding and implementation of the Sustainable Development Goals.
 Students will explore how SDG 16 (Peace, Justice, & Strong Institutions) enables better social and environmental outcomes in work to pursue other related SDGs in the context of Japan.
 This course will be held in partnership with Hiroshima University and will take place on their campus and in adjacent field sites.
 During this course, students will engage with public, private, and civil society groups working on environmental management and sustainability.
 Students will share the classrooms and field visits with students from Hiroshima University, allowing participants to have a rich local experience and to exchange knowledge and practice through cross-cultural perspectives.
 Lectures and some field visits will be accompanied by local experts, peacebuilders, and Hiroshima University faculty.

-Read about a student's experience in the course last year: A Journey of Peace, Sustainability, and Learning in Hiroshima
+Read about a student's experience in the course: A Journey of Peace, Sustainability, and Learning in Hiroshima

-NECR 5270: Social Justice and Conflict Resolution: An NYC Perspective (New York City)
+NECR 5270: Social Justice and Conflict Resolution: Public Safety in NYC (New York City)